Frances Tiafoe: 2016: Challenger titles and top 100

-In the 2016 season, Tiafoe consistently produced deep tournament runs at the Challenger level, but was unable to break through in his few opportunities at the ATP Tour level.
+In the 2016 season, Tiafoe consistently produced deep Challenger-level tournament runs but was unable to break through in his few opportunities at the ATP Tour level.
 At the Indian Wells Masters, Tiafoe was awarded a wild card into the main draw and won his first-round match against his compatriot rival, No. 80 Taylor Fritz, in their first ever ATP-level match.
 This would turn out to be his only ATP match win of the year.
 He lost his next match to David Goffin in a third-set tiebreak.
 Tiafoe's best performance in the clay-court season came at Tallahassee where he avenged his loss to Facundo Arguello in the final the previous year by knocking him out in the first round.
 For the second consecutive year, he was able to reach the final, this time losing to fellow teenager Quentin Halys.

 Tiafoe began his return to the North American hardcourts by reaching his second Challenger final of the year at Winnetka before losing to top-seeded Yoshihito Nishioka.
 He then reached his third consecutive Challenger final in the United States at Lexington.
 The following week at Granby, Tiafoe reached his fourth Challenger final in five such events in North America.
 He defeated Marcelo Arévalo in the final to capture his first Challenger title and climb to a career-high ranking of No. 123 in the world.
 Tiafoe was awarded a wildcard into the US Open, his only Grand Slam main draw of the year.
 He faced off against American veteran John Isner in the first round and won the first two sets, but eventually lost the match in a fifth-set tiebreak.
 In October, Tiafoe cracked the top 100 for the first time by winning the maiden event at Stockton, defeating fellow American Noah Rubin in the final.
 He finished the year ranked 108, making him the highest-ranked player at his age for the second year in a row.